 - If we determine that a student is a beginner (usually A0 or A1 level on the Common European Framework) or very advanced (usually C2 and above on the Common European Framework) after arrival and we are part way through a term then we reserve the right to offer the cost-equivalent number of 1:1 private lessons where a beginners course is not available.

 - The school reserves the right to change teachers at any time during the course.

-- The school reserves the right to alter dates, fees and any particulars in the brochure without prior notice.
+- The school reserves the right to alter dates, fees and any particulars in the brochure or website without prior notice.